Killingworth, Connecticut: Government

+Killingworth is governed by a Board of Selectmen, headed by First Selectman Eric Couture.

 Education

 Students attending school in Killingworth are a part of Connecticut's Regional School District #17, which consists of Haddam and its villages of Haddam Neck (located on the eastern bank of the Connecticut River) and Higganum.
 The high school, Haddam-Killingworth High School (often abbreviated as simply "HK"), is located in Higganum.
 The middle-school, Haddam Killingworth Intermediate-Middle School, was built in Killingworth in 2006 and houses grades 4 through 8.
 The elementary schools, Burr Elementary School and Killingworth Elementary School are located in Higganum and Killingworth respectively.
 The school's sports teams are called the 'Cougars'.

-Transportation
+Infrastructure

 The Estuary Transit District provides public transportation throughout Killingworth and the surrounding towns through its 9 Town Transit Service.
 Services include connections to the Old Saybrook Train Station, served by Amtrak and Shoreline East railroads.